First appointments include a full diagnostic consultation plus acupuncture treatment.

 What to expect in treatment?

 Very fine, single use, pre-sterilised needles will be inserted into the skin at specific acupuncture points, anywhere from your head to your toes but most commonly on the hands, lower arms, lower legs, feet and back.
 Some needles may be left in for up to 20 minutes, others may be inserted and removed quickly.
-Acupuncture points and needle technique will be selected according to the treatment plan drawn up by Stephanie.
+Acupuncture points and needle technique will be selected according to the treatment plan designed.

 Many people reporting feeling calm and relaxed during and after treatment.